Shelby County mom awards scholarships in honor of son killed in unintentional shooting

 Curtis Johnson was at a friend’s house three years ago when one of his buddies came over with a gun.

-“And was playing with the gun and it went unintentionally went off and killed my son.”
+“And he was playing with the gun and it went unintentionally went off and killed my son.”

 He was two weeks shy of graduating from Southwind High School with three college offers on the table.